WebOfTrustInfo/rwot6-santabarbara/draft-documents/Biometrics.md

 ### Biometric Use Cases

+Two use cases based on primary biometric protocols [^18]: IEEE 2410-2017 and FIDO UAF

 [//]: # (And we explain how it meets our 5 or 6 criteria)
 [//]: # (DID Auth: BOPS - enrollment/auth, FIDO UAF and WebAuthN flows)